 Studying in a new country is an exciting opportunity.
 However, many students find that being away from friends, family and home can be an extremely emotional time.

 If you find that you’re struggling, feeling sad or overwhelmed by your new environment, it’s important to speak up and ask for help.
 ACU has a range of excellent support services for international students, including:

 - International Student Advisers

 - Counsellors, who can provide private help and support for family, emotional, physical and psychological problems

 - Campus Ministers, who can provide religious and spiritual support

-- Disability Advisers, who can provide support to students who have a disability, chronic medical or mental health condition
+- Access and Disability Advisers, who can provide support to students who have a disability, chronic medical or mental health condition

 - Career Advisers, who can help in areas such as career development, resumes and interview skills

 - Campus Life Officers who aim to ensure you have a fulfilling social experience at university